 Module 6: Diabetes, glaucoma, hypertension

-Module 7: Women's health and endometriosis, PMT, osteoporosis
+Module 7: Women's health –endometriosis, PMS and osteoporosis

 A/Prof Vicki Kotsirilos

 AM, MBBS, FACNEM, FASLM, Awarded Honorary Fellowship of the RACGP